LinuxCzar

 Summary

-Large scale systems architect with twenty years experience in complex, heterogeneous environments.
-Including designing, coding, deploying, and operating highly available and scalable cloud services.
-Subject matter expert on Visibility and Observability.
-Architect of a Prometheus solution ingesting more than 8 million data points per second.
-Proven abilities to learn from, integrate with, and mentor others across a wide cultural span.
+Large scale systems architect with twenty plus years experience in heterogeneous and global enterprise environments.
+Subject matter expert in Observability.
+Including designing, coding, deploying, and operating streaming data science pipelines.
+Architect of a global Prometheus solution ingesting more than 8 million data points per second.
+Proven abilities to lead, learn from, integrate with, and mentor others across a wide cultural span.
+Teacher, trainer, and conference presenter.

 Goals

-A Systems Architect position utilizing a computer science background, data science skills, strong coding and operating skills, and knowledge of computer architecture to create highly efficient and robust cloud solutions.
+A Systems Architect position utilizing a computer science background, data science skills, strong coding and operations skills, and knowledge of computer architecture to create highly efficient and robust cloud solutions.
+Leading an organization by solving problems with data, mathematics, and the scientific method.

 Professional Experience